Running a marathon is one of the most challenging and rewarding experiences a person can have.

 This race is open to everyone, whether you’re a seasoned marathoner aiming for a personal best, a newbie hoping to conquer your first marathon, or simply someone who wants to enjoy a social run with fellow marathon enthusiasts.

-Registration for the Cape Town Marathon 2024 is open.
-It’s a smart move to register early to secure your spot, especially if you’re traveling from afar.
+Registration for the Cape Town Marathon 2025 will be open in the next few weeks.
+It’s a smart move to register early to secure your spot, especially if you’re travelling from afar.

 Early registration gives you the time needed to make travel and accommodation arrangements.